Business

 Despite the difficulty, solutions can be found, and the central concept of machine learning, namely continuous improvement can be realized.
 Currently, the software can collect, analyze, and visualize data generated from multiple sources allowing for machine learning to take place.

 Production planning may lag behind other industries’ adoption of machine learning technology, but that does not mean it is not coming.
 While integration may be slower, it is breaking new ground for not only production planning but also machine learning.
-It is taking on even more complex systems that originally realized.
+It is taking on even more complex systems than originally realized.

 2. Continuous Planning and Execution

-The recent pandemic showed that plan needed to be flexible to overcome hurdles global events can place in front of organizations.
+The recent pandemic showed that plans needed to be flexible to overcome hurdles global events can place in front of organizations.
 One way to remain flexible and prevent crashing into barriers is by adopting continuous planning and execution methodologies.

 The idea can fill a textbook, but in providing an oversimplification of the concept, plans are treated as living objects rather than stages set in stone.
 The program can respond to events and sudden changes, whether determined by the manufacturer or a global phenomenon.

 What if suppliers are not able to deliver as promised?
 Or bringing the product to market is delayed by some unforeseen consequence?
-As continuous planning produces actionable plans more frequently, it allows for more rapid adoption of policies and execution, avoiding pitfalls, as there may be multiple plans spanning time frames as little as a week.
+As continuous planning produces actionable plans more frequently, it allows for more rapid adoption of policies and execution, avoiding pitfalls, as there may be multiple plans spanning time frames of as little as a week.

 3. Conclusion